SirRmelTheThird/HyperJump/README.md

 The game uses the `Board` abstraction instead of creating concrete board objects directly.

 ## Strategy Pattern

+Rule selection can change depending on whether the game uses fixed rules, random rules, or saved rules for replay.
+The Strategy Pattern allows this behaviour to change without modifying `InitialiseRulesUseCase`.

 Pattern is used in: